IceBerge421/markdown-cv/index.md

 Media studies doctoral candidate in the University of Central Florida’s Texts & Technology PhD program.
 Award-winning game designer and teacher.
 Work can be found in *Game Studies,* *New Media & Society,* and the proceedings of DiGRA, ICIDS, and elsewhere.

-### Research interests
+### Teaching and Research Fields

-Trans game and media studies, hate and extremism on social media, tabletop roleplaying games, cross-platform dynamics.
+Trans game and media studies, hate and extremism on social media, tabletop roleplaying games, cross-platform dynamics, critical making.

 </div>
 <div class="item" id="webaddress" markdown="1">